BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 12:20 And Pharaoh commanded his men concerning him: and they sent him away, and his wife, and all that he had.

+13:1 And Abram went up out of Egypt, he, and his wife, and all that he had, and Lot with him, into the south.

+13:2 And Abram was very rich in cattle, in silver, and in gold.

+13:3 And he went on his Journeys from the south even to Bethel, unto the place where his tent had been at the beginning, between Bethel and Hai; 13:4 Unto the place of the altar, which he had make there at the
+first: and there Abram called on the name of the LORD.

+13:5 And Lot also, which went with Abram, had flocks, and herds, and tents.

+13:6 And the land was not able to bear them that they might dwell
+together: for their substance was great, so that they could not dwell together.

+13:7 And there was a strife between the herdmen of Abram's cattle and the herdmen of Lot's cattle: and the Canaanite and the Perizzite dwelled then in the land.

+13:8 And Abram said unto Lot, let there be no strife, I pray thee, between me and thee, and between my herdmen and thy herdmen; for we be brethren.

+13:9 Is not the whole land before thee? seperate thyself, I pray thee, from me: if thou wilt take the left hand, then I will go to the right;
+or if thou depart to the right hand, then I will go to the left.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the